-As of January 31, 2006, we had issued 400,000 options to purchase shares of common stock, at a weighted-average exercise price of \$9.10 per share.
+In August 2005, our Board of Directors approved the issuance of options to acquire a total of 400,000 shares of our common stock to various employees of the Company.
 The options vest if the closing price of our common stock is at least \$11.00 per share at any time throughout the life of the option.
-Additionally, at no time may any options vest within one year from the date of grant.
-As a result of the foregoing, none of such options were vested as of January 31, 2006.
-Such options have an exercise price of \$9.10 per share and a term of 5 years from the grant date.
+At no time, however, may any options vest within one year from the date of grant.
+Additionally, such options have an exercise price of \$9.10 per share and a term of 5 years from the grant date.
 The market price of our common stock at the grant date was \$9.10.
+In April 2006, the price of our common stock reached \$11/per share.
+Therefore, all 400,000 options related to our stock option grant that took place in August 2005 vested in August 2006 (for those persons still employed).
+During the year ended October 31, 2006, 9,000 options have been forfeited.
+No options have been exercised as of October 31, 2006.

 The 2005 Plan is administered by our Compensation Committee, although the Board of Directors has the authority under the 2005 Plan to elect to administer all or selected portions of the 2005 Plan.
 The Compensation Committee is responsible for selecting the officers, employees, directors, consultants and advisers, if any, who will receive options and restricted stock.
 Subject to the requirements imposed by the 2005 Plan, the Compensation Committee is also responsible for determining the terms and conditions of each option award, including the number of shares subject to the option, the exercise price, expiration date and vesting period of the option and whether the option is an incentive stock option or a non-qualified stock option.
-Subject to the requirements imposed by the 2005 Plan, the Compensation Committee is also responsible for determining the terms and conditions of each period of the option and whether the option is an incentive stock option or a non-qualified stock option.
 Subject to the requirements imposed by the 2005 Plan, the Compensation Committee is also responsible for determining the terms and conditions of each restricted stock grant, including the number of shares granted, the purchase price (if any) and the vesting, transfer and other restrictions imposed on the stock.
 The Compensation Committee has the power, authority and discretion to make all other determinations deemed necessary or advisable for the administration of the 2005 Plan or of any award under the 2005 Plan.